 \section{Supporting Information}

-Extended Data includes Figures of the magnetisation curve of the magnetic film, the experimentally applied current pulse shape, the calculated current-induced temperature evolution, a time series for deformation dynamics, for stripe-out dynamics and chaotic fluctuations; Supplementary Material includes Movies of the magnetisation dynamics as discussed in the main paper Fig.~\ref{fig:phase_diagram} and Fig.~\ref{fig:exp+sim}.
+Supplementary Material includes Supplementary Figures of the magnetization curve of the magnetic film, the experimentally applied current pulse shape, the calculated current-induced temperature evolution, a time series for deformation dynamics, for stripe-out dynamics and chaotic fluctuations; Movies of the magnetization dynamics as discussed in the main paper Fig.~\ref{fig:phase_diagram} and Fig.~\ref{fig:exp+sim}.